 Before joining the Michigan staff, Sanderson spent three years (2006-09) working at Clemson University as the men's and women's basketball strength and conditioning coach, as well as the director of the Littlejohn Coliseum weight room.
 During Sanderson's time at Clemson, the men's basketball team won 20 or more games for three straight seasons -- a first in program history.
 Also, during those three seasons, only North Carolina and Duke had more wins than Clemson in the ACC.

 Prior to his time at Clemson, he served as the head strength and conditioning coach and sports nutrition coordinator for Olympic sports at Marshall University (2003-06).
 Before heading to Marshall, Sanderson was a strength and conditioning intern at North Carolina, working with the men's basketball program (2002-03).

-A native of Mansfield, Ohio, Sanderson played college basketball at Ohio State (1997-99) and Ohio University (2000-02).
+A native of Mansfield, Ohio, Sanderson played college basketball at Ohio State University (1997-99) and Ohio University (2000-02).
 Sanderson was the starting small forward on Ohio State's 1999 Final Four team.
 Overall, he started three out of his four years in college basketball.

-Sanderson remains in the Ohio State record book ranked 10th all-time in three point field goal percentage in a single game.
-He also holds the freshmen record, along with, Greg Oden for most defensive rebounds in a single game and ranks third all-time in three point field goals made by a freshman in a season.
+Sanderson remains in the Ohio State record book ranked 10th all-time in three-point field goal percentage in a single game.
+He also holds the freshmen record, along with Greg Oden, for most defensive rebounds in a single game and ranks third all-time in three-point field goals made by a freshman in a season.

-Sanderson and his wife Jennifer (Sessor) have three children, Jonathan (5) and twins Joshua (2) and Jillian (2) and reside in Saline, Michigan.
+Sanderson and his wife Jennifer (Sessor) have three children, Jonathan and twins Joshua and Jillian and reside in Saline, Michigan.